adapt-it/adaptit-tango-icons/README.md

 Tango icons from the Adapt It project

-These are icons that I created for the open source [Adapt It](http://adapt-it.org/) project.
+These are icons that I created for the open source [Adapt It](http://adapt-it.org/) project that follow the [tango icon](http://tango.freedesktop.org/Tango_Desktop_Project) theme guidelines.
 I'm releasing them separately under a Public Domain license, in the off chance that someone finds them useful outside the domain of translation software.
+Most are specific to translation / adaptation, but there are a few general purpose icons (the MIME type icons specifically).

 To get the icon set, you can either fork the code here or download the .zip from the [Project's page](http://eb1.github.io/adaptit-tango-icons/).